uutils/coreutils/CONTRIBUTING.md

 gitignore: add temporary files
 ```

-## TODO : Any guidelines for branching, PRs, etc?

 ## Code coverage

 To generate code coverage report locally please follow [Code coverage report](DEVELOPMENT.md#code-coverage-report) section of [DEVELOPMENT.md](DEVELOPMENT.md)

-***TODO*** The technical details on how to generate report locally are offloaded to DEVELOPMENT.md
-So, for this document - Should we instead spell out code coverage requirements/targets/%thresholds per pool request, total, etc?

 ## Other implementations